vaibhavingle2007/YTBlogs/README.md

 MIT License - see [LICENSE](LICENSE) file for details

 ## 🙏 Acknowledgments

-- **Bolt.new** - For hosting the world's largest hackathon and providing an incredible development platform
 - **Nebius AI Studio** - For powerful language model access
 - **FastAPI Team** - For the excellent async web framework
 - **YouTube/Google** - For comprehensive video platform APIs